yuvalmGS/gigaspaces-wiki-jekyll/tutorials/installation-guide.markdown

-### How to create a XAP.NET Project in Visual Studio
+{%vbar title=How to create a XAP.NET Project in Visual Studio %}

 1. Open Microsoft Visual Studio.
 From the **File** menu select **New > Project**.
 The **New Project** dialog appears.
 2. In the **Project types** tree, select **Visual C#**, then select **Console Application** in the **Templates** list.